Education EdD

 • Clinical or organizational athletic training leader

-Looking at athletic training salary expectations, the BLS reports that the median salary for all postsecondary teachers was $79,640 in 2021, with a job grown rate of 12% (much faster than the national average) expected through 2031.
-Because Doctor of Education graduates with an athletic training specialization also become professors, academic leaders and obtain other high level athletic training jobs, it is fair to consider median salary figures for postsecondary health specialties teachers, $102,720, and postsecondary education administrators, $96,910.
+Looking at Doctor of Education salary expectations for athletic trainers, the BLS reports that their median salary was $57,930 in 2023.11 Because Doctor of Education graduates with an athletic training specialization may also become professors, academic leaders can obtain other high-level athletic training jobs.
+To estimate earning potential, it is reasonable to reference median salary data for postsecondary health specialties teachers ($105,650) and postsecondary education administrators ($102,610).1,7

-EdD graduates with a teaching and learning specialization have undergone additional education and training to develop the skills needed to teach in a traditional or online classroom, develop curricula and understand generational learning.
-These graduates typically follow an EdD career in teaching at public and private colleges and universities, professional schools and junior or community colleges.
+EdD graduates with a teaching and learning specialization have undergone additional education and training to build the skills needed to teach in a traditional or online classroom, develop curricula and understand generational learning.
+These graduates typically land Doctor of Education jobs in teaching at public and private colleges and universities, professional schools and junior or community colleges.

 Ready to Take the Next Step Toward Your EdD Career?